Home Trading strategies Why Trading Strategies Are Not Working (How To Know And Avoid It)

 Strategies are not working because of survivorship bias

 This is something all traders ignore (or forget).
-They tend “forget” because survivorship bias should be just a minor problem – a detail?
+They tend “forget” because survivorship bias in trading should be just a minor problem – a detail?

 No, unfortunately, survivorship bias can have a huge impact.
 We have covered this in a separate article which we strongly recommend reading: